 Who selected or created these images and stories?
 Why does it matter who made these selections?

 The first lesson in media education is that nothing is objective—each and every media production is created with a viewpoint and for a purpose.
 The “reality” depicted in film or television productions is the result of many choices and each of these choices is based on the experience, knowledge and bias of the producers involved.
-To date, very few films and TV shows featuring Aboriginal people have been written or produced by Aboriginal people—and it shows.
+More important than any conscious choices are the questions media makers don’t ask – the things they believe they already know.
+When Indigenous people are not involved in making shows, movies, news coverage or other media featuring them, it shows.

 Whose voices are being heard?
-And whose voices are absent?
+Whose voices are absent?
 Why?

 Why are certain stories selected for the news and others not?

-A groundbreaking land treaty may get much less coverage than a group of Aboriginal people setting up a blockade.
+A ground-breaking land treaty may get much less coverage than a group of Indigenous people setting up a blockade.
 Blockades and the potential for violence have visual appeal for television; men and women negotiating around a table doesn’t.
 Likewise for sensational stories on murders, prostitution and drug abuse: they keep the ratings up, and high ratings mean good advertising revenues.
 Newscasts have to move along quickly and stereotyping is a kind of shorthand that people can comprehend without explanation.
 Understanding how the news works isn’t going to change the news, but it does help kids understand that “newsworthy” stories are not necessarily the most important stories.
-Comparing the news coverage of APTN (Aboriginal Peoples Television Network) with that of a national television network provides a strong lesson in media voices and behind-the-scenes decision-making.
+Comparing the news coverage of APTN with that of a national television network provides a strong lesson in media voices and behind-the-scenes decision-making.
+Similarly, the documentaries featured in the CBC series Keep Calm and Decolonize showcase the diversity of Indigenous voices.

-Are Aboriginal people shown as real human beings in films and TV programs or do they seem wooden and two-dimensional?
+Are Indigenous people shown as real human beings in films and TV programs or do they seem wooden and two-dimensional?

-Media producers, especially those in Hollywood, have used Native people to tell White people’s stories for generations.
-Rarely are Native characters given complex personalities or autonomous roles.
-Rarely do they rely on their own values and judgements, or act upon their own motivations.
+Media producers, especially those in Hollywood, have used Indigenous people to tell white people’s stories for generations.
+Rarely are Indigenous characters given complex personalities or autonomous roles.
+Rarely do they rely on their own values and judgements or act upon their own motivations.
 Although efforts have been made to undo this tradition, old stereotypes die hard.

 Do depictions in movies and TV shows respect tribal, cultural and regional differences?